benhauser/collatz/README.md

 ## C: collatz.c

 I did a version in C and optimized it a little bit.

+### How to Compile

+`> gcc -O3 -march=native -o collatz collatz.c`

+### How to Run

+`> time ./collatz`

+### Results

-I ran it for a few weeks on my little M2 MacBook Air.
+I ran it for a few weeks on my M2 MacBook Air.
 This was what Activity Monitor looked like during the run:

 <img width="1069" height="752" alt="Screenshot 2025-08-16 at 9 36 47 am" src="https://github.com/user-attachments/assets/a9b9255e-9e2e-49c3-a4f4-4bc5968e94aa" />

-And this was how far it got before I hit Ctrl-C:
+And this was how far it got before I lost patience and hit Ctrl-C:

 <img width="717" height="707" alt="Screenshot 2025-08-16 at 9 37 54 am" src="https://github.com/user-attachments/assets/863f54be-dfb2-486a-9fd5-69257a24baff" />